Experienced Akita Breeder Refuses to Sell a Puppy to His Brother Because He Believes He Can't Handle One and Gets Criticized by Some Family Members

 Research indicates that individuals who take ownership of their responsibilities are more likely to be seen as trustworthy and capable by their family members.

-Dogs are adorable.
-And some breeds are prettier than others.
-Akitas and Chows are some of the prettiest dogs out there.
-They look like giant cuddly teddy bears.
+Dogs are adorable, and some breeds are prettier than others.
+Akitas and Chows are among the prettiest dogs out there; they look like giant cuddly teddy bears.

-But their fuzzy looks are in contrast with their nature.
+However, their fuzzy looks contrast with their nature.
 They need a firm hand and good training.
-People who can’t devote time to training and exercise should look at other breeds.
+People who can’t devote time to training and exercise should consider other breeds.

 Encouraging a family member to demonstrate their commitment to responsible pet ownership through training and care can strengthen family bonds.
 It can also enhance the likelihood of successful pet integration into the family.